AndreiHan/Extractor/README.md

   Known bugs:
-  May not get best price if the product has big discount If you tick all boxes the file may not be sorted
+  May not get best price if the product has big discount;
+  If you tick all boxes the file may not be sorted;